 Stewardship: Develop, analyze and use the best available conservation science to set priorities, make decisions, take action and measure results.
 We will conduct our business in an environmentally sensitive manner and use our local knowledge and creative approach to result in maximum positive conservation outcomes.

 Inclusiveness, Collaboration, Teamwork and Diversity: We believe that enduring conservation success depends on the active involvement of people and partners whose lives and cultures are linked to natural systems we seek to conserve.
 We believe conservation is best advanced by the leadership and contributions of diverse back-grounds, beliefs, and cultures.
 We work collaboratively with all sectors of society.
 We respect a variety of viewpoints and diversity of thought.
 We work in an environment that encourages each of us to achieve our potential and values the contribution of all.

 The Northern Waters Land Trust [formerly the Leech Lake Area Watershed Foundation] is a non-profit charitable 501(c)(3) organization working in north central Minnesota in the Counties of Aitkin, Cass, Crow Wing, and Hubbard.
 We work to preserve land in order to protect water quality and preserve environmentally sensitive shoreland, streams, fish and wildlife habitats, wetlands, key forest tracts, and scenic vistas.

 Our conservation efforts focus on an area that encompasses 6 major watersheds.
-Our service area is nearly 4.2 Million acres and includes 2,235 lakes and 3,400 miles of streams and rivers.
+Our service area is over 4 Million acres and includes 2,235 lakes and 3,400 miles of streams and rivers.
 It is an incalculable beauty, rich in natural resources with a high degree of biodiversity.
 This region is home to the headwaters of the Mississippi River and is the source water for communities downstream including St. Cloud and the Twin Cities.